lylin17/safety/README.md

 <pre><code>python test.py</code></pre>

-- prediction.csv: predicted probability for each bookingID
+- prediction.csv: predicted probability for each bookingID in the hold-out set
 - evaluation.txt: recall, precision, f1 score, roc-auc and average precision for hold-out set

 ## Built With